robertdebock/presentations/component-to-role.md

 ----

 So;
-1. Make your role.
+1. Make your role in your own repository.
-2. Add the referen to requirements.yml.
+2. Add a reference to your role in requirements.yml.
 3. Add your role to the stack.

 ---